Need this page in another language?

 Accommodation Resources in Social Studies for Struggling Learners

-- Timeline - This interactive timeline allows students to create a graphical representation of an event or process by displaying items sequentially along a line.
+- Timeline - Timeline allows students to create a graphical representation of an event or process by displaying items sequentially along a line.
 Timelines can be organized by time of day, date, or event, and the tool allows users to create a label with short or long descriptive text.
 Adding an image for each label makes a timeline more visually appealing.

 Technology Applications (20 - 30 Minutes Daily)